knightsUCF/CarRacing/Log.md

-# After Chunk Code Work on Camera

-After we get the below chunk code work on the camera.
-After we get the camera working, insert the traffic, and spawn some random patterns of traffic.
-After this add the environments.
-After that loot, and possibly gas meter.
+# ToDo Order - No Prototypes!
+Just make the game and ship!

+After we get the below chunk code working

+- camera

+- traffic, plus variety of traffic patterns

+- environments

+- loot, possibly gas meter

+- smooth game over state

+- physics collisions

+- intro with our own logos

 # New Chunk Code to Fill Up the Horizon with More Chunks